InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 # Common Questions <a name="commonquestions"></a>
 ## Do I need to read the Policy? <a name="needpolicy"></a>
-Yes, the technical specifications for the TC String and CMP API were developed to support policies outlined in the Transparency and Consent Framework (TCF) Policies.
+Yes, the technical specifications for the Transparency and Consent (TC) String and CMP API were developed to support policies outlined in the Transparency and Consent Framework (TCF) Policies.
 Implementing the technology requires adherence to these policies.

 If you have not yet read tech specs or policy, you can access these documents here:
 - [IAB Europe Transparency and Consent Framework Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/)